Warrnambool Gem Show 2016

 Hon.
 Dr Dennis Napthine who spoke positively about the exhibition and hobby in general.
 Club members

-large collection of agates from Moonlight heads along with some impressive fossil specimens he has
+collection of agates from Moonlight heads along with some impressive fossil specimens he has collected

-packup began.
-The stall traders were happy with their results as was the club with the attendance and
+began.
+The stall traders were happy with their results as was the club with the attendance and stall sales.